Tingting0618/Regression_Machine_Learning/README.md

 ## Learn More

-You can learn more in the [Tingting Duan's Project Portfolio](https://tingting0618.github.io).
+For more information, please check out the [Project Portfolio](https://tingting0618.github.io).